 Location, location, location

-The scrapyard location can also play a part in the prices of scrap metal offered.
+The scrapyard location can also affect the prices of scrap metal offered.
 Those scrapyards near cities and ports capable of transporting scrap metals overseas will have fewer overheads than an inland, rural yard.
-If a scrap yard is near a rural area where scrap metal is harder to source, the dealer may be more willing to pay a premium to take it off your hands.
+If a scrap yard is near a rural area where scrap metal is more challenging to source, the dealer may be more willing to pay a premium to take it off your hands.

 If you need to sell your scrap metal, you will likely have greater leverage in value if large quantities are available.
 Typically, scrap dealers will be keener to buy your scrap if they can acquire it in bulk, reducing the cost per kilogram.
 If you can hold on to your scrap metal until you have a bulk amount, you may get a better price.